 Sherman, Texas off US 75:

 Just north of Durant, I bent off towards Talihina and took some seriously twisty roads through the Ouachita National Forest.
 The surrounding scenery went from Choctaw casinos to dense forests and steep mountains in a hurry, which then gave way to a torrential downpour that made for some very tense moments.
 Then, the rain stopped and I was met with one of the most mindblowing scenes I’ve ever come across.
-The mountains of Oklahoma are stunningly beautiful, as best summarized by a conversation I had with a sixty-something Southern Belle in her cherry red C7 Corvette (with hair to match!) in the absolute middle of nowhere near where this photo was taken on Sardis Lake:
+The mountains of Oklahoma are stunningly beautiful, as best summarized by a conversation I had with a sixty-something Southern Belle in her cherry red C7 Corvette (with hair to match!) in the absolute middle of nowhere.

 “You know, a lot of people think Oklahoma is just flayuht and boring.
 Mostly military guys who have only ever been to Lawton.”
 We chatted for a bit and she pointed me towards some more great driving roads in the area before wishing me a blessed trip and rumbling off in her V8 wedge of ‘Merica.